Complimentary Event at The Center at Fairfield Glade in Crossville, TN

 128 Stonehenge Dr, Crossville, TN 38558

-Join us for a special presentation at The Center at Fairfield Glade while we discuss how to preserve your estate and your family.
+Join us for a special presentation at The Center at Fairfield Glade while we discuss how to preserve your legacy and your family.

 What we’ll cover:

 - The advantages and disadvantages of wills and trusts.

 - Reducing tax exposure when transferring assets to heirs.

 - How to plan your estate to make sure it passes on to your loved ones most efficiently.

 - How probate works and, more importantly, how you can avoid probate altogether.

 - Preserving your assets against potential risks such as children’s debt, changing tax laws, divorce and disability.

 - Identifying the documents needed to preserve your estate.